kounta/ALB-Logs-to-Elasticsearch/README.md

  ES_DOCTYPE: for the `type` field in Elasticsearch
  ES_ENDPOINT: the FQDN of your AWS Elasticsearch Service
  ES_INDEX_PREFIX: the prefix for your indices, which will be suffixed with the date
- ES_REGION: The AWS region, e.g. us-west-1, of your Elasticsearch instance
- ES_ENVIRONMENT: A value to append as the `environment` field in each record.
- ES_DEPLOYMENT: A value to append as the `deployment` field in each record.
  ES_BULKSIZE: The number of log lines to bulk index into ES at once.
 Try 200.
  ```